 If I’m being honest here, before I became a mother, the phrase “Cry-it-out” was something that I heard of often, thought of as a milestone of child-rearing that you had to face when the time came.
 However, now that my daughter is here and a living breathing being, I cannot possibly fathom how this method has gained so much popularity.
 But then again I can, because in our culture the question that parents with new babies are asked most often is “is your baby sleeping through the night?”.
 So when did “sleeping through the night” become a thing?
-My guess is when mothers started to enter the workforce or when having children became ancillary to our lives; not the purpose.
+This is a great post on the history of when things changed.
 But the fact remains the same; a baby who is going through rapid brain development and growth who needs around the clock care and nourishment is not naturally programmed to sleep through the night.
 Although that I am secretly jealous of those moms with naturally good sleepers; they are the exception, not the rule.

 Nicolle Wallace from The View said something that resonated with me…(paraphrasing here)

 “Motherhood changes you, shatters your heart in a thousand pieces and it somehow gets put back together again, but it is never the same.”

 This is how I feel about the topic of “CIO”, something I wouldn’t have thought twice about – until I became a mother.